simoghost99/Tropopause/README.md

 **Results Confirmed:**
 - PV ≈ 0 at the equator (dynamic tropopause not detectable).
-- The gradient is more marked at 300 hPa than at 100 hPa.

 These results validate the initial observations.
 Feel free to adjust the pressure level in the code to verify further.